More In This Category

 View Transcript

-Attorneys must be proactive in their discovery efforts, taking depositions from clients, key witnesses, and, if necessary, doctors and experts to ensure the case is ready for trial.
-By laying this groundwork, the attorney can position the case for a reasonable settlement before trial.
+He emphasizes that attorneys must be proactive in their discovery efforts, taking depositions from clients, key witnesses, and, when necessary, doctors and experts to ensure the case is ready for trial.
+By laying this groundwork, the attorney positions the case for a reasonable settlement before trial.

-Unfortunately, many personal injury lawyers fail to fully embrace this approach and neglect comprehensive preparation.
-They may file a complaint and then passively wait for a settlement check.
-This lack of preparation can significantly disadvantage the client.
-A defense attorney, aware of the insufficient groundwork, is less likely to offer a substantial settlement, knowing the opposing attorney has not done the necessary work.
+He notes that many personal injury lawyers fail to fully embrace this approach and neglect comprehensive preparation.
+Some may file a complaint and then passively wait for a settlement check.
+This lack of preparation can significantly disadvantage the client, as a defense attorney aware of the insufficient groundwork is less likely to offer a substantial settlement.

 As a result, clients suffer because they may not understand the true value of their case.
 Attorneys are expected to accurately assess the worth of a case, and those who fail to prepare properly ultimately shortchange their clients, preventing them from receiving what they are rightfully entitled to.